Drought Assistance Concessional Loans

 - or any combination of all the above.

 - Loan amounts will be up to 50% of the farm business final debt position to a maximum of $1 million.

 - A maximum loan term of 10 years, with interest only repayments for the first 5 years.

 - A variable concessional interest rate applies to the 10 year term of the loan.

 - The interest rate is set by the Australian Government and reviewed every 6 months.
-As at 1 November 2016 the rate is 2.47 per cent.
+As at 1 August 2017 the interest rate is 3.09%.

 - Principal and interest repayments apply from years 6 to 10 of the loan, calculated on the basis of a 10-year loan term.

 - The farm business must repay or refinance the remaining loan balance at the end of the loan term.

 - Applications will close when funds are fully committed or on 30 June 2018, whichever occurs first.

 To be eligible for a Drought Assistance Concessional Loan you and your farm business must: